 Sitting along the Garden Highway is an incredible roadside attraction with a fascinating tale.
-This giant paddlewheel boat was originally created as a snagboat, but went on to star in a Hollywood film, was owned by John Wayne and eventually provided hundreds of cruises up and down the Delta region.
+This giant paddlewheel boat (the Spirit of Sacramento) was originally created as a snagboat, but went on to star in a Hollywood film, was owned by John Wayne and eventually provided hundreds of cruises up and down the Delta River.
 At about 100 feet long and roughly three stories tall, the “spirit” of this boat lives on with each wide-eyed visitor.

 The Putah was built in 1942 by the Berkeley Steel Construction Company as a snagboat for the U.S. Army Corp of Engineers (USACE).
 This organization is responsible for developing, investigating and maintaining the nation’s water resources and related environmental resources.

 A snagboat’s primary purpose was to remove snags and other obstructions from rivers so that people and other boats (like steamboats) could safely pass through.
 Snags could cause serious damage to a boat by puncturing the exterior and causing it to sink.

 The Putah is believed to have been in operation with the USACE until purchased by John Wayne in 1954-55 for his film Blood Alley.
 Wayne’s company purchased the boat from William Mitchell.

 Blood Alley, produced by John Wayne’s company Batjac, was a 1955 film about an anti-Communist merchant marine who was freed from a Chinese prison and would rescue hundreds of villagers by taking them on a daring boat escape to Hong Kong.